xavierfontaine/generatools/README.md

 ```

-### Tasks list
+## Tasks list
-The following would help improve code robustness:
+The following would improve code robustness:
-- Programmatic generation & evaluation: when stabilise, add function tests.
+- Programmatic generation & evaluation: when stabilised, add functional tests.
-- Programmatic generation: when stabilise, add sanity checks on conf file used.
+- Programmatic generation: when stabilised, add sanity checks on conf file used.
 - mlflow: mlflow works through global variables, which can be dangerous.
   A good workaround would be to set experiment and run at the beginning of each
   function that makes use of mlflow.